saltstack-formulas/sudoers-formula/README.rst

 sudoers
 =======

-Set up the sudoers file
+Set up sudo and the sudoers included files.

 .. note::